tim-gromeyer/html2md/python/README.md

 1. Make sure you have a compiler with c++11 and ccmake installed on you system
 2. Clone html2md: `git clone https://github.com/tim-gromeyer/html2md --recurse-submodules --depth=1`
-3. Build and install the python package: `git clone https://github.com/tim-gromeyer/html2md --recurse-submodules --depth=1`
+3. Build and install the python package: `pip3 install ./html2md/python/`

 ### Pre-build

-Download from [releases](https://github.com/tim-gromeyer/html2md/releases) (might not be available yet).
+Download from [releases](https://github.com/tim-gromeyer/html2md/releases) (not available yet).

 You can also install from pip(not available yet):